whitebrandon/Algorithm-and-Data-Structure_notes/Algorithm-Notes/Introduction-to-Data-Structures/01-Exploring-Arrays.md

 JavaScript arrays are heterogeneous, meaning the types of elements are not fixed and neither is the size.
 Arrays in JavaScript are not contiguous data structures and the data stored in the array can be located in a non-contiguous location.

+There are several ways to create an array:

+var arr = new Array(1);
+var arr = Array(1);
+var arr = [1];

+Since arrays are regular JavaScript objects with syntactic sugar there are some nuances to their behavior.
+Creating a new array does not allocate any memory and the size of an array and its corresponding length are not always the same.

+Consider the following snippet:

+var values = [];
+values[0] = 1;
+values[9] = 2;

+Here an array has been created and two values have been inserted at index positions 0 and 9.
+The length of the array here is actually 10, even through there are only 2 elements in the array.
 ```

 ## ACCESSING A VALUE IN AN ARRAY